tenzir/tenzir/web/docs/understand-vast/query-language/operators/summarize.md

 # summarize

-The `summarize` operator bundles input records according to a grouping expression and applies an aggregation function over the each group.
+The `summarize` operator bundles input records according to a grouping expression and applies an aggregation function over each group.

 The extent of a group depends on the pipeline input.
 For import and export pipelines, a group comprises a single batch (configurable as